 Apply for CSUN Scholarships

 CSUN scholarships are competitive and each requires a separate application and essay.
 Review each scholarship's application requirements carefully.

 To begin the CSUN scholarship application process:

-- Go myMatador Scholarships and login using your CSUN user ID and password.
+- Go to myMatador Scholarships and login using your CSUN user ID and password.

 - Apply by submitting a separate online application and essay for each scholarship for which you meet the eligibility requirements.

 You will be notified of your eligibility by late spring.
 Check your CSUN Portal regularly for your application and award status and the CSUN Financial Aid & Scholarship Department website for additional scholarship opportunities posted throughout the year.